membraneframework/membrane_tutorials/glossary/glossary.md

   - #### **Packet**
     It is a formatted unit of data transmitted over the network.
 To send data over the network it has to be fragmented into packets, which size is limited by [MTU(Maximum Transfer Unit)](https://en.wikipedia.org/wiki/Maximum_transmission_unit) - 1500 bytes when using [Ethernet](https://en.wikipedia.org/wiki/Ethernet_frame).
   - #### **Frame**
-    The frame can refer to either [network frame](<https://en.wikipedia.org/wiki/Frame_(networking)>) or **media frame**, which is a basic data unit used by media coding formats.
+    'Frame' can refer to either [network frame](<https://en.wikipedia.org/wiki/Frame_(networking)>) or **media frame**, which is a basic data unit used by media coding formats.
 In particular, one media frame can represent a single image in a video.
   - #### **Track**
-    A Media track is equivalent to a single audio or video stream.
+    A media track is equivalent to a single audio or video stream.
   - #### **Simulcast**
     It is the technique of broadcasting multiple versions of the same content simultaneously, typically at different resolutions or quality levels, to accommodate diverse network conditions and user devices.
   - #### **PTS** and **DTS**